AlirezaMojtabavi/Python_Practice/README.md

 Got familiar with OOP and Working with database in Python.
 Also, got familiar with Web scraping and Django.

-### Final Project

-Extracted some features with Web scraping and Regex from https://ihome.ir/ for Buying and selling Apartments in Tehran. these features include areas, number of bedrooms, antiquity of apartments, neighborhoods and prices.
-Then, these features stored in Database and finally using machine learning for predict price of another apartments.

 ## Django

 create trading application for super market.